Current Events

 General Announcements

-Come and Adore Jesus in the Blessed Sacrament.
 Adoration is available on Tuesdays and Wednesdays.
+NO Adoration on Ash Wednesday.

 Homilies